The Staff of Talk and Total

 He currently is a Board member of the Triangle Down Syndrome Network.
 He recently returned from China where he conducted a training workshop for parents and professionals on Communication Issues Among Children with Down syndrome.

-Dr. Layton, along with Dr. Hao and a Chinese colleague, Dr. Xiaobing Zou, are standardizing the first Autism diagnostic scale in China for children with autism.
+Dr. Layton, along with Dr. Hao and a Chinese colleague, Dr. Xiaobing Zou, are standardizing the first Autism Diagnostic Scale in China for children with autism.

 Julia Brown, M.Ed., CCC-SLP